We’re going to get straight to the point today: business people have lost sight of the importance of sales in business.

 We work with seven and eight-figure entrepreneurs who look at the madness of the crowds and begin wondering whether they’re the insane ones for focusing on how to run a successful business by generating revenue instead of waves on social media.

 The primary purpose of a business is to make money, much like the purpose of a knife is to cut things.
 What effect you have with the tools at your disposal is entirely up to you.

 Now, you may not be running a charity, but that doesn’t prevent you from being honest about your ultimate intent.
 Honesty is always the best policy.
 If you want to know how to run a successful business, start by being honest and upfront about the fact that your objective is to make a profit.

 Then, act with that purpose in mind.

-Back when I worked in the radio industry and we were trying to convince people to pay us to appear on the radio, we got the best results when we presented things clearly: “We make money in the spread between the price we pay the radio station and what you pay us to appear on a show.”
+Back when our founder worked in the radio industry, and he was trying to convince people to pay him to appear on the radio, he got the best results when he presented things clearly: “We make money in the spread between the price we pay the radio station and what you pay us to appear on a show.”

-In this way, our clientele could contextualize it as a marketing business expense.
-But if we dressed it up in flowery language, people almost thought they were doing us a favor for being on a show and that they deserved payment in return.
+In this way, the client could contextualize it as a marketing business expense.
+But once it was dressed up in flowery language, people almost thought they were doing them a favor for being on the show and that they deserved payment in return.

 Being honest about your objectives just makes good business sense.

-Do I believe charity is good and that you can help make the world a better place?
-Absolutely!
-In my own time, I take dividends from my businesses and give them to charity.
+Do we believe charity is good and that you can help make the world a better place?
+Absolutely.

-However, I keep things straight and you should too.
-Business is not where you go to achieve your inner zen, it’s about selling.
+However, we keep things straight, and you should, too.
+Business is not where you go to achieve your inner zen.
+It’s about selling.